 How to Do It:

-- Lie on back, knees bent, feet hip-width apart, heels near buttocks.
+- Lie on your back, knees bent, feet hip-width apart, heels near the buttocks.

 - Inhale, press feet to lift hips, engaging glutes.